famousj/the-little-hooner/hooner.md

 ## 2. Do It, Do It Again, and Again, and Again ...

 - JL: `is-lat` is right now specified as a generator.
 I would prefer for it to be a regular function that just runs in the dojo like `head`.
   There's some experimental features that could make this happen, but they're very new.
-I'll stick with generators until I can't any more.
+I'll stick with generators for now.

 **Q:** True or false: `+is-lat l`